 We collect Personal Data from Users in a variety of ways, including, but not limited to, when Users visit our Site, register on the Site, use our Services, subscribe to a newsletter, respond to a survey, fill out a form, register for an AACSB event, communicate with us, or use any of the resources or features we make available on our Site or at an event.
-Depending upon the request or activity, we will ask the User to provide: name; organization name; job title; business contact information including e-mail address, mailing address, phone number.
-Users can always refuse to supply Personal Data; however, that may prevent them from engaging in certain Site or Service activities.
-You may also voluntarily submit Personal Data to us, for example by filling out a survey about your user experience with our Services or responding to a request for information about Services that may be of interest to you.
+Depending upon the request or activity, we will ask the User to provide the following information: name; organization name; job title; and business contact information including email address, mailing address, and phone number.
+Users can always refuse to supply Personal Data; however, that refusal may prevent them from engaging in certain Site or Service activities.
+You may also voluntarily submit Personal Data to us, for example, by filling out a survey about your User experience with our Services or responding to a request for information about Services that may be of interest to you.

 Information We Collect Automatically